Willem-Jacobs/reading-notes/301/class-03.md

 - **What is the Spread Operator?** > for adding items to arrays, combining arrays or objects and spreading an array out into a function's arguments.

-- **List 4 things that the spread operator can do?** > Spreads the array into seperate arguments.
-Addint an item to a list.
+- **List 4 things that the spread operator can do?** > Spreads the array into separate arguments.
+Add it an item to a list.
 Adding to state in React.
 Copy an array.

 - **Give an example of using the spread operator to combine two arrays.**